ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 If the merged part is damaged ClickHouse returns the inactive parts to the active list, and later merges them again.
 Then the damaged part is renamed (the `broken_` prefix is added) and moved to the `detached` folder.
 If the merged part is not damaged, then the original inactive parts are renamed (the `ignored_` prefix is added) and moved to the `detached` folder.

-The default `dirty_expire_centisecs` value (a Linux kernel setting) is 30 seconds (the maximum time that written data is stored only in RAM), but under heavy loads on the disk system, data can be written much later.
+The default `dirty_expire_centisecs` value (a Linux kernel setting) is 30 seconds (the maximum time that written data is stored only in RAM), but under heavy loads on the disk system data can be written much later.
 Experimentally, a value of 480 seconds was chosen for `old_parts_lifetime`, during which a new part is guaranteed to be written to disk.

 ## max_bytes_to_merge_at_max_space_in_pool {#max-bytes-to-merge-at-max-space-in-pool}